IKZF1: Ikaros - transcription factor

 Ikaros is a transcription factor that is encoded by the IKZF genes of the Ikaros family zinc finger group.
 Zinc finger is a small structural motif of protein that allows protein binding to DNA or RNA molecule that is characterized by the coordination of one or more zinc ions (Zn2+) in order to stabilize the fold.

 Ikaros displays crucial functions in the hematopoietic system and is a known regulator of immune cells development, mainly in early B cells, CD4+ T cells.
 Its dysfunction has been linked to the development of chronic lymphocytic leukemia.
 In particular, Ikaros has been found in recent years to be a major tumor suppressor involved in human B-cell acute lymphoblastic leukemia and that it also has a part in the differentiation and function of individual T helper cells.

 Ikaros also has a role during the later stages of B cell development during VDJ recombination in switch class of the antibody isotypes and expression of the B cell receptor.

 In Ikaros knockout mice, T cells but not B cells are generated late in mouse development due to late compensatory expression of the related gene Aiolos (IKZF3).
 Ikaros point mutant mice are embryonic lethal due to anemia; they have severe defects in terminal erythrocyte and granulocyte differentiation, and excessive macrophage formation.
 SNPs located near the 3' region of IKZF1 in humans have been linked to susceptibility to childhood acute lymphoblastic leukemia (ALL) as well as type 1 diabetes.
 The two effects appear to be in opposite directions, with the allele marking susceptibility to ALL protecting from T1D and vice versa.

+Further evidence shows that Ikaros regulates the development of medullary thymic epithelial cells (mTECs).
+Conditional deletion of Ikzf1 in thymic epithelial cells by Foxn1-Cre in mice, results in the dysregulation of various mTEC subsets, including the loss of Aire+ mTECs.
+The loss of Aire (Autoimmune regulator) expressing mTECs also causes global loss of tissue restricted antigens (TRAs) and Aire-dependent mimetic cell populations, with the loss of TRAs eventually leading to breakdown of immune tolerance.